Travel Trailer and Motorhome tyres

 Tyre footprints usefully lengthen as pressure is reduced.
 Pic: Peter Wright.

-For dirt road use, lower caravan and motorhome tyres pressure by 20%-25%.
+For dirt road use, lower travel trailer and motorhome tyres pressure by 20%-25%.
 Keep speed below 80 km/h to limit destructive heat build-up.
 Lower pressure also reduces the risk of a blow out when you hit a rock.
 The tyre ‘folds around’ it.
 (At full pressure tyres resist distortion.
 Rocks may punch through them on impact).

 Makers’ recommend tyre pressures now allow for heat build increase in pressure of 4%-5% so they should only be adjusted when cold.
 They are thus slightly under-inflated but attain their correct pressure after 10-15 minutes driving.
 Do not lower them.

-Caravan and motorhome tyres – knowing on-road weight
+Travel Trailer and motorhome tyres – knowing on-road weight

-Correct caravan and motorhome tyre pressures are related to on-road weight.
-Caravan and motorhome weight varies with loading.
+Correct travel trailer and motorhome tyre pressures are related to on-road weight.
+Travel Trailer and motorhome weight varies with loading.
 The only reliable way to know that weight is (when fully laden and with water tanks full) to take the vehicle to a Certified Weighbridge and check individual axle loadings.
 If you advise the weighbridge operator beforehand that you do not need a Certified weight it usually costs less.
 Some do it free of charge.
 You must also add the weight of yourself and passenger/s plus all you intend to carry.
 Then ask the tyre maker’s technical department what pressure to use.
 (Do not attempt to guess the weight of personal effects, books, food etc – people who do tend to underestimate by at least 100 kg (220 lb), and often twice that).

-Caravan and motorhome tyres – further information
+Travel Trailer and motorhome tyres – further information

 If you liked this article Caravan & Motorhome Electrics, you are likely to also enjoy my books.
 Apart from the above, there are Solar That Really Works (for cabins and RVs) and Solar Success (for home and property systems).
 All are written from personal experience and in plain down to earth English.
 The author is an ex motor industry research engineer who switched careers mid-life to become a technical writer/editor and publisher.
 Bio.